 How to handle nerves

 As with most things, feeling confident in interview comes with practice.
-Take all the experience you can get, seeing job rejections simply as another opportunity to practise and improve in interview.
+Take all the experience you can get and see rejections simply as another opportunity to practise and improve in interview.
 If nerves get the better of you, the anagram ‘PASTE’ can help you cover all the points you need to convey:

-- Team benefit: Describe why you would be a valuable addition to the team, what makes you unique, and explain how your work style complements theirs.
+• Team benefit: Describe why you would be a valuable addition to the team, what makes you unique, and how your work style complements theirs.

 FAQs

-Follow our CV template in this article, making sure to tailor your CV to the job description and use clear and concise language.
+Follow our STEM CV template, making sure to tailor your CV to the job description, and use clear and concise language.
 The top tips for your STEM CV box can give you a brief overview of how to make your CV stand out.

-How to write a CV for a job with no experience?
+How do you write a CV for a job with no experience?

 It is not only paid work in STEM that counts as relevant work experience.
 Everybody has some form of experience, even if you may not see how it is relevant to STEM.
 Focus on the transferable skills your non-STEM experiences have given you, the relevant projects you undertook in your education, and any unpaid internships or volunteer work.